 Protein folding: pathways, intermediates and kinetics.

-Structural study of proteins of biomedical relevance: applications in cancer, allergy and Alzheimer's disease.
+Structural study of proteins of biomedical relevance: applications in cancer, allergy, amyotrophic lateral sclerosis (ALS), memory consolidation and dementia such as Alzheimer's disease.